 If you choose to buy one or two cards and twist another one, after that you cannot buy more cards even if your hand value is still under 21.

-If the next card you get is equal in value to the first two, you can split again and play with three hands.
+If the next card you get is equal in value to the first two, you can split again and play three hands.
 Or four, if that happens one more time.
-But let’s be honest, chances of that are low.

-In some variations of Pontoon, online included, you can only split Aces.
+Note: in some variations of Australian Pontoon you can only split Aces.

-If you manage to get a hand of five cards totaling 21 or less, it beats even the hands that have exactly 21 but with four or three cards.
-This hand also pays 2 to 1.
+When you get a hand of five cards that totals 21 points or less, this beats even the hands that have exactly 21 but with four or three cards.
+Like the Pontoon, also this hand pays 2-to-1.

 If you have a hand of three or four cards with 21 points in total, that's also good.
-It beats all the other hands except a pontoon and a Five Card Trick.
+This one beats all the other hands except the Pontoon and the Five Card Trick.

-If none of the above apply to the specific game, the winning hand is the one that has most points but doesn't go over 21.
-And that pays 1 to 1.
+If your hand is not one of the three above, the winning hand is the one that has most points but doesn't go over 21.
+In this case, the hand pays 1-to-1.

 How to Win at Pontoon

-While you know what you need to achieve, you may not always know how.
+While you know what you need to achieve, you may not always know how to do it.
 Luckily, there is a basic strategy that can help you out.

-Like in many other gambling games that involve playing cards, you need to have a Pontoon strategy.
-While card poker doesn’t have a single clear strategy of how to win more, Blackjack does.
+Like in many other gambling games that involve playing cards, you need to have a Pontoon strategy to get some chances to win and stay in the black.